osisoft/AVEVA-Adapter-BACnet-Docs/V1/OSIsoft Adapter for BACnet overview/OSIsoft Adapter for BACnet principles of operation.md

 <Adapter Component ID>.<Namespace>.<Identifier>
 ```

 **Note:** The naming convention is affected by `StreamPrefix` and `ApplyPrefixToStreamID` settings in data source configuration.
-For more information, see [OSIsoft Adapter for BACnet data source configuration](xref:OSIsoftAdapterforBACnetDataSourceConfiguration).
+For more information, see [PI Adapter for BACnet data source configuration](xref:PIAdapterforBACnetDataSourceConfiguration).